-Manifests are JSON files that Doh's auto-packager generates to track and manage your application's structure.
-While these files are managed automatically, understanding their purpose and contents can help you debug issues and better understand how your application works.
+Manifests are JSON files that Doh's Auto-Packager generates through AST analysis to track and manage your application's structure.
+These manifests contain metadata extracted from static code analysis, including dependency graphs, function signatures, inheritance chains, and cross-references.
+While these files are managed automatically, understanding their purpose and contents can help you debug issues and understand how your application works.

 This guide covers the main manifests generated by the Auto-Packager, categorized by their location and purpose.